 Recovery of HPA axis function is generally prompt and complete upon discontinuation of the drug.
 Infrequently, signs and symptoms of steroid withdrawal may occur, requiring supplemental systemic corticosteroids.

-Pediatric Patients may absorb proportionally larger amounts of topical corticosteroids and thus be more susceptible to systemic toxicity.
-(See PRECAUTION: Pediatric Use.)
+Pediatric patients may absorb proportionally larger amounts of topical corticosteroids and thus be more susceptible to systemic toxicity.
+(See PRECAUTIONS - Pediatric Use.)

 If irritation develops, topical corticosteroids should be discontinued and appropriate therapy instituted.